NischalJoshi777/data-visualization-lab/README.md

 # MSCS 634 Advanced Data Mining and Big Data
 # [Lab 1: Data Visualization, Data Preprocessing, and Statistical Analysis]

+### Author:
-**Name:** Nischal JOshi
+  Nischal Joshi

+### Lab Title:
-**Lab Title:** Lab 1 - Data Visualization, Data Preprocessing, and Statistical Analysis Using Python in Jupyter Notebook
+  Lab 1 - Data Visualization, Data Preprocessing, and Statistical Analysis Using Python in Jupyter Notebook

 ## Lab Overview
 The lab performs data analysis on a dataset extracted from the kaggle for walmart sales.
 The goal of this lab is to load the dataset, visualize it and preprocess to perform  statistical analysis to extract insights.